danielohuruogu/curriculum/HTML_CSS/CSS_Selectors/README.md

 - `element1 + element2`

-	The additon symbol is used to select the elements of type `element2` which occur directly after each of type `element1`
+	The addition symbol is used to select the elements of type `element2` which occur directly after each of type `element1`

-### Psuedo-classes
+### Pseudo-classes

 [MDN - Pseudo-Classes and Pseudo-Elements](https://developer.mozilla.org/en-US/docs/Learn/CSS/Building_blocks/Selectors/Pseudo-classes_and_pseudo-elements)